notflan/smallmap/README.md

 * You have small keys
 * Your map is not at risk of Denial of Service attacks.
-* Your keys will have a lot of collisions
+* Your keys are not expected to have a lot of collisions when represented as `u8`.

 ### Don't use if